 In the face of competition from low-cost airlines, many national carriers have decided to drop their prices and/or offer special deals.
 Some, such as British Airways, have even adopted the low-cost model of online booking, where the customer can opt to buy just a one-way flight, or can piece together their own return journey from two one-way legs.

-For a comprehensive overview of which low-cost carriers fly to or from which European cities, check out the excellent www.flycheapo.com.
+For a comprehensive overview of which low-cost carriers fly to or from which European cities, check out www.flycheapo.com.

 Much of Europe is ideally suited to cycling.
 Popular cycling areas include the whole of the Netherlands, the Belgian Ardennes, the west of Ireland, the upper reaches of the Danube in southern Germany and anywhere in northern Switzerland, Denmark or the south of France.
 Exploring the small villages of Turkey and Eastern Europe also provides up-close access to remote areas.

-Seasoned cyclists can average 80km a day, but it depends on what you’re carrying and your level of fitness.
+Seasoned cyclists can average 80km a day, but it depends on what you’re carrying, the terrain and your level of fitness.

 Cyclists’ Touring Club (CTC; www.ctc.org.uk) The national cycling association of the UK runs organised trips to Continental Europe.